Sep 04 2009

 Here at Dirty Boots HQ we try to be as Self Sufficient as possible.
 Part of that frugal living is an abundance of jam giving at birthdays and Christmas.
 Last night the ‘Chrimbo Conversation’ began and we decided to make a concerted effort to organise gift production and even a few gift purchases in plenty of time for the big day.
 The ever spectacular Spanish postal service may well still ensure our family’s gifts arrive late but at least this year we will know we tried.
-As you can imagine we have a fair few gardeners and lovers of compost in the family.
-So with this in mind I’ve been looking for Gifts for Gardeners.
-The first so far, also the cheapest and, the one I’d most like to receive is the Compost Pail or Kitchen Compost Crock.

 The Compost Pail – A Great Gift for Gardeners